What is Pet Palliative Care and When is it Needed?

 Why is Pet Palliative Care Important?

 One of the most challenging aspects of pet ownership is navigating their care when age-related conditions or terminal illnesses begin to affect their daily life.
-Modern veterinary medicine offers numerous treatment options, but sometimes pursuing more treatments may not always be the best decision for our furry friends.
+Modern veterinary medicine offers numerous treatment options, but sometimes pursuing further treatment may not always be the best decision for our furry friends.

 Palliative care aims to provide: